microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-05.md

     az monitor app-insights component create --app <app-insights-name> --location <location> --resource-group <resource-group-name> --workspace <log-analytics-workspace-name>
     ```

+    > Note:
-    > Note: You can also use the Azure Portal to create the Application Insights resource.
+    > - You can also use the Azure Portal to create the Application Insights resource.
+    > - You may be prompted to install the application-insights extension.
+Choose `Yes`.

 1. Copy the `Connection String` GUID from the Application Insights resource.
 You can get this from the output of the previous Azure CLI command or from the Azure Portal.

-### Review where to update the OAuth2 configuration in the application
+### Review where to update the Application Insights configuration in the application

 1. Open the `RockPaperScissorsBoom.Server\appsettings.json` file and note the key that stores the Application Insights Connection String.
 This is the value we need to modify via environment variables in both the local & Azure deployment.